Anup173/fibonacci-series/README.md

 as input data to fit.
 It graphs the data, obtains a fit to predict Fibonacci numbers, and evaluates it against the true calculated Fibonacci numbers.
-Then, because a theorectical limit exists, we try that as well.
+Then, because a theorectical limit for the Fibonacci exists, we try a closed form expression for generating the sequence.

 Finally, we artificially create a "noisey" input of Fibonacci numbers